What Happens To Your Google Account After You Die?

 Documents or files shared with selected contacts

 An autoresponder set for those who try to access the inactive email address

 The account either remaining active with access given to selected contacts, or the account deactivating after the documents and files are shared

 Without Inactive Account Manager

-- There is no publicly available information that they consulted with estate industry experts or tech sector specialists to develop their pre-planning feature (like Facebook who engaged Dr. Jed Brubaker of the Identity Lab University of Colorado.)
+There is no publicly available information that they consulted with estate industry experts or tech sector specialists to develop their pre-planning feature (like Facebook who engaged Dr. Jed Brubaker of the Identity Lab University of Colorado.)

 Google’s Inactive Account Manager allows its account holders to pre-plan how they want their account handled in the event of inactivity—and it encompasses inactivity due to anything including incapacity or death.
 Once set up, it monitors your usage and if it detects a predetermined amount of inactivity it will either delete your account or contact your “Trusted Contact”, depending on your selection.

-It would be great to see Google publish statistics about the use of their pre-planning options to see if it’s in line with the findings of a recent survey.
+It would also be great to see Google publish statistics about the use of their pre-planning options to see if it’s in line with the findings of a recent survey.
 Epilogue and Your Digital Undertaker® surveyed over 1200 Canadians and found almost 70% of respondents who use social media have no idea pre-planning tools and features even exist.
-And of those that are aware of pre-planning options, only ¼ have actually used them.
+And of those that are aware of pre-planning options, only 25% have actually used them.

 If there is one thing you do after reading this post, it’s to go set up your Inactive Account Manager for Google to avoid leaving your family in the lurch.

+To aid in this process, take advantage of Epilogue’s free Social Media Will to document your wishes for your Google, Facebook, Instagram, Linkedin, and Twitter accounts.
 It’s super easy and only takes about 10 minutes.
 Just answer some simple questions and you’ll have a document that can be stored with your Will and easily shared with your executor or fiduciary.